oxygen-fragment/ai-music-tips-and-tricks/docs/platforms/suno.md

 During testing, I found that it generated two versions, one 18 seconds and the other 29 seconds.

+## Add Audio

+Upload audio and Suno will generate a detailed description that can be used as a prompt.

+## Add Persona

+Reuse a persona you've saved.

+## Add Inspo (Inspiration)

+When you want to take inspiration from your previously created songs (select from your playlists).

 ## Advanced Options

 ### Exclude styles